 Step 6.
 Build the first version of your learning management system

-If you want to test how the market responds to the new learning management system, we can start with a minimum viable product (MVP).
-It’s worth mentioning that an MVP cannot be tested on a wide audience.
-This is a means of understanding whether the chosen functionality meets the demand and if customers will pay for it.
+Additionally, if the client wants to test the market response to the new LMS, an MVP (minimum viable product) can be developed.
+It’s important to note that an MVP cannot be tested on a wide audience, but it can help understand whether the chosen functionality meets demand and if customers will pay for it.

 Step 7.
 Create the final product

-For both full LMS development and separate features building, we follow the project timeline.
-It specifies what exactly should be done and who will work on each task.
+• For both full LMS development and separate feature building, we follow the project timeline that specifies what needs to be done and who will work on each task.
 Milestones and demonstrations are also indicated there.

-As a client, you join our team for a demo session at the end of a sprint.
-Thus, we ensure that the development is on the right track and there will be no need for major fixes at the release.
+• The client joins our team for a demo session at the end of a sprint to ensure that the development is on the right track and there will be no need for major fixes at the release.

-To ensure the proper performance of the newly built learning management system, we do a series of manual and automated tests.
-The same process goes for each new version of the LMS.
+• To ensure the proper performance of the newly built learning management system, we do a series of manual and automated tests.
+The same process applies to each new version of the LMS.

 Step 8.
 LMS rollout and maintenance